aliengreen/libpmap/README.md

 ## How to use pmap

-##### Print list of available gateways (NAT-PMP and UPnP-IGDP)
+##### Print list of available gateways (UPnP-IGDP)

-The provided command, is used to list available gateways in the local network that support NAT-PMP and UPnP-IGDP protocols for managing port mappings.
+The provided command, is used to list available gateways in the local network that support UPnP-IGDP protocols for managing port mappings.

 ```
 ./pmap -l